giovanniquinones/giovanniquinones.github.io/_pages/about.md

 Bio
 ------
-I am postdoctoral fellow at UCLA in the department of Integrated Biology and Physiology.
-I mainly develop computational tools to study next and third generation RNA sequencing data.
-My work focuses on the study of RNA processing including RNA editing and alternative splicing.
+I specialize in developing computational tools for analyzing various modalities of RNA sequencing data, focusing on nucleotide variants originating from genetic and post-transcriptional processes.
+My primary objective is to characterize these variants and elucidate their functional implications in RNA processing within health and disease contexts.

+I deliver computational research support to UCLA laboratories through hands-on workshops and consulting services.
+These workshops empower graduate students, postdoctoral fellows, and faculty to conduct data analysis from single-cell RNA sequencing experiments.

 Education
 ------